We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 • Risk assessments: Analysing data to determine the level of risk posed by contaminants.

-• Remediation design: Developing practical solutions to address contamination, such as soil treatment, removal, or containment strategies.
+• Remediation design: Devising a contaminated land strategy using practical solutions to address contamination, such as soil treatment, removal, or containment strategies, often using assistive technology.

-• Compliance with regulations: Ensuring all assessments and remediation efforts comply with statutory guidance and meet the legal requirements and standards of the enforcing authority.
+• Compliance with regulations and legal implications: Ensuring all assessments and remediation efforts comply with statutory guidance and meet the legal requirements and planning conditions imposed by the enforcing authority.

-• Monitoring and validation: Overseeing the remediation process and verifying that the development site meets safety criteria post-remediation.
+• Monitoring and validation: Overseeing the remediation process and verifying that the development site meets safety criteria post-remediation and is suitable for use.

 By working closely with developers and the enforcing authority, geo-environmental consultants help ensure that contaminated land is safely redeveloped, reducing potential risks to health, the environment and future occupants of the site.